dry-python/returns/docs/pages/container.rst

 .. currentmodule:: returns.primitives.container

-Container is a concept that allows you to write code without traditional error handling while maintaining the execution context.
+Container is a concept that allows you to write code around the existing wrapped values while maintaining the execution context.

 We will show you its simple API of one attribute and several simple methods.